byzyworks/tridymake-mscs-edition/README.md

 Then the context of the particular module above having the tag `e` would have the context `[[a, b], [e]]`, though notably as well, it may not be the only module with that context, as part of how Tridy is meant to work.

-TridyDB uses the information contained in the context of existing modules and evaluates it against a **context expression**, a string of operators and operands in which the operands are other context expressions, which themselves are either terminal (as tags) or non-terminal.
+Tridymake uses the information contained in the context of existing modules and evaluates it against a **context expression**, a string of operators and operands in which the operands are other context expressions, which themselves are either terminal (as tags) or non-terminal.
 Terminals/tags evaluate to true if they're present in the module being evaluated, and evaluate to false if they are not.
 Non-terminals/expressions allow combining the results of terminals, which notably include the commonplace boolean operators `@not`/`!`, `@and`/`&`/(whitespace), `@or`/`|`/`,`, and `@xor`/`^`.

 Note that beyond just the standard numeric and logical comparison operators, there are six different versions of the so-called *nested* operators, which are divided into lookahead, lookbehind, and transitive types. `@parent`/`>` and `@ascend`/`>>` are lookahead operators since they match a child on the right-hand side and affect the parent. `@child`/`<` and `@descend`/`<<` are lookbehind operators since they match a parent on the right-hand side and affect the child.
 Finally, `@to`/`/` and `@toward`/`//` are transitive operators since they match a child on the right-hand side and affect the same child, while parentheses also play a role in reversing the transitions they cause.
-In addition are various wildcard operands such as `@any`/`*`.
+In addition are various wildcard operands such as `@any`/`*`, as well as shorthand operators such as the negated lookahead/lookbehind operators and the inclusive transitive operators (of which there is only one as `@catchall`/`&//`).

 Tags can also be assigned number values that can be used to perform value comparison operations like `@eq`/`==` or `@lt`/`<` as well (of which there are the six standard kinds).
 However, these are not interchangable with tag-based operations, and can only be used inside of a numeric enclosure that begins with `$(` and ends with `)`.
 At least in this situation also, built-in variables like `@depth` or `@children` can be used in place of tags to make decisions based on a module's implicit attributes.